What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 - Leadership web-conference 1: June 10-11, 2023

-- Project Consultative Panels: October 28-29, November 4-5, 2023 (Note: Teams will be required to participate in one 3-hour session on one of the dates above.
-Attendance on other dates/times is not required)
+- Project Consultative Panels: October 28-29, November 4-5, 2023 (Note: Participants will be required to present during one 3-hour session on one of the dates above.
+They are also required to attend one session of a project outside of their circle.)

 - Leadership web-conference 2: Jan 20-21, 2024